dkvz/capricartes/README.md

 - [x] Use border-radius on the input tags.
 And probably also on the buttons.
 - [x] Try using transparent input fields.
 - [ ] Add font antialiasing.
+- [ ] When you switch languages with slides saved, the slides count disappears.
+I decided this was OK but might as well put it on the todo list.
 - [x] Use template tags for reusable stuff that I need to insert.
 - [x] Use a transition for the hover on buttons.
 - [x] onChange doesn't trigger when clicking the same element in a select element.
 I need another plan for that.
 The first option element should be the amount of slides.
 That way it should work.